mathewevviai/diala/README.md

 - Use the existing pages under `frontend/src/app/onboarding/` as your source of truth for the current UX.

 ## Git Workflow
-To commit and push changes to the main branch:
+To commit and push changes to the master branch:

 ```bash
 # Stage your changes